The 16th British Composer Awards will take place on Tuesday 4th December 2018 at the British Museum. More details to follow.

 British Museum, London

-- October 2017 – Tickets on sale to attend the ceremony
+- End of October – Tickets on sale to attend the ceremony

-- Sunday 10 December 2017 – Broadcast of the ceremony on BBC Radio 3
+- TBC December – Broadcast of the ceremony on BBC Radio 3

 Sir Peter Maxwell Davies

 Commissioner: The London Symphony Orchestra and Philharmonie Luxembourg within a series of commissions of children’s operas led by Sir Simon Rattle and Simon Halsey

 UK premiere: 26 June 2016 by LSO Discovery Choirs, London Symphony Chorus, Guildhall School Semi-Chorus, Simon Halsey (chorus director), David Lawrence, Lucy Griffiths (LSO Discovery Choir conductors), Neil Ferris (Associate Chorus Director), London Symphony Chorus, Guildhall Symphony Orchestra, London Symphony Orchestra and conducted by Sir Simon Rattle at Barbican Hall, London

 For chamber ensemble